THE UNIT FOR TUTOR DEVELOPMENT

 PEER MENTORING PROGRAMMES

 Peer mentors play a significant role in forming supportive networks and enhancing learning and personal development of students.
-They provide support, guidance and positive role modelling, and also assist first-year students in successful transition into university.
+They provide support, guidance and positive role modelling, and also assist first-year students in a successful transition into university.

 Students often have the benefit of being matched with a peer mentor from the same faculty as which they are enrolled in.
 The mentors are therefore also able to assist with content knowledge, learning skills and strategies.